 This setting is used to help print models that were not specifically designed for FFF printing.
 In particular, it is for models that do not have a flat surface to adhere to the plate.
 It will sink your object Xmm into the build plate, creating a nice flat surface to begin your print.
-You can also use this option to remove the lower portion of your model, or if carefully measured, cut your part in half for printing object as two halves.
+You can also use this option to remove the lower portion of your model, or if carefully measured, cut your part in half for printing one object as two (or more) pieces.
+(Fig. 2.16, page 38)